BorsaDaily/Udacity-React-myreads/starter/README.md

 the app contains the following structure

-- main Parent is App.js
+- main Parent is App.js that distribut states and data to childrens
-- then the children of the two main pages (homePage, and search Page)
+- Book Shelf component is resuable sub main component that receives the books category and filter then passing them to book component
-- then the book element
+- Book element is the core display element, also passing the user event to the main component